stormtheory/firefox-firejail-wrapper/README.md

 In order to use this, firejail-0.9.72 or better must be installed.
 Tested with firejail-0.9.72.
 Firejail can be found in your local software center or https://sourceforge.net/projects/firejail/

-At this time Ubuntu/Mint is only tested to be supported.
-There may only be little work to make it RHEL/Rocky/Yum/DNF supported, please feedback if wanted.
+At this time Ubuntu/Mint is only tested to be supported, but should work on RHEL/Rocky, no Yum/DNF package support yet.
+Please feedback if want YUM/DNF .rpm package.
 This will not work for App Images or Flatpak installs.
-If there is interest in other Linux flavors/families please let me know.
+If there is interest in other Linux flavors/families please let me know or it's just a project for me and my family :P

 # INSTALL
 1) Download the latest released .deb package file off of github and install on your system.